 The main reason for fitting Smoke & Heat Alarms in dwellings is to ensure that when there is a fire, sufficient early warning is given so that everybody can escape safely.
+This may require more smoke Alarms than the minimum number due to the size or shape of the building.

-This means that the fire alarms should ideally be located near all potential sources of fires and that the alarm should be heard throughout the house - particularly in the bedrooms.
+This means that the fire Alarms should ideally be located near all potential sources of fires and that the alarm should be heard throughout the house - particularly in the bedrooms.